jorge6242/boilerplate-nestjs-ai-en/README.md

-# 📘 FRD Orchestration — Technical Guide (Enterprise Edition)
+# 📘 FRD Orchestration — Technical Guide

 This repository implements a development workflow based on **FRDs (Functional Requirements Documents)** orchestrated by an AI agent (Windsurf / Antigravity / Claude Sonnet).
 The goal: **generate a complete, reproducible, and fully automated NestJS backend**, with zero improvisation and strict execution rules.